aspose-words/Aspose.Words-API-References/english/net/aspose.words.fonts/fontinfocollection/savesubsetfonts/_index.md

 second_title: Aspose.Words for .NET API Reference
 description:
 type: docs
-weight: 70
+weight: 50
 url: /net/aspose.words.fonts/fontinfocollection/savesubsetfonts/
 ---
 ## FontInfoCollection.SaveSubsetFonts property

 Specifies whether or not to save a subset of the embedded TrueType fonts with the document.
-Default value for this property is false.
+Default value for this property is **false**.

-This option works only when [`EmbedTrueTypeFonts`](../embedtruetypefonts) property is set to true.
+This option works only when [`EmbedTrueTypeFonts`](../embedtruetypefonts) property is set to **true**.

 ```csharp
 public bool SaveSubsetFonts { get; set; }